The-Wand/Wand/Sources/Wand/Wand.md

 # ``Wand``

 The app displays a list of available gifts.
 Select a gift, then enter shipping information.
-Finally, write a gift message along with the recipient's email addressesWand started from the idea about receiving anything in most efficient way..
+Finally, write a gift message along with the recipient's email addressesWand started from the idea about receiving anything in most efficient way.
+Bus for <#Any#> Factory + Cache.

 ## Overview